kartonfarkas/api_docs/source/integrations/automation_center/node_trigger_endpoint.rst

 Automation Center makes a distinction between batch, recurring and transactional programs.

-Batch programs operate on user lists, and are triggered once by a timer.
-(See ‘Target segment’ entry point in Automation Center) Recurring programs are similar to batch programs, in that they operate on user lists, and they are also triggered by a timer, but recurring programs might get triggered several times as opposed to one time only.
+ * **Batch programs** operate on user lists and are triggered once by a timer (see ‘Target segment’ entry point in Automation Center).
+ * **Recurring programs** are similar to batch programs in that they operate on user lists and they are also triggered by a timer, but recurring programs might get triggered several times as opposed to one time only programs.

-Transactional programs operate on individual users and are triggered by user specific events.
-(For example ‘New contact’, ‘Datachange’ and ‘External event’ are transactional entry points.)
+ * **Transactional programs** operate on individual users and are triggered by user specific events (for example ‘New contact’, ‘Datachange’ and ‘External event’ are transactional entry points).

 The post request will contain either a list_id or a user_id.
 In case of batch and recurring programs Automation Center will always send a list_id.
 In case of transactional programs normally a user_id is sent, but under high loads Automation Center may decide to batch up transactional events, and in that case it will send a list_id even if the program is transactional. **Always check for both user_id and list_id, and do not rely on program_type to decide which one to use.**

 Resolving user_ids and list_ids
 -------------------------------